 How does searching work?

-For basic keyword searching of the collection, enter a keyword or keywords in the box in the right menu bar and press the enter key.
+For basic keyword searching of the collection, enter a keyword or keywords in the box under the main banner and press the enter key.

-For more advanced searches, click on the search link, where you can search by keyword, author (composers, performers, or lyricists), title, Library of Congress subject heading, year of issue, or UCSB call number (in the format "Cylinder ####").
+The search dropdown provides additional options to search by keyword, author (composers, performers, or lyricists), title, Library of Congress subject heading, year of issue, or UCSB call number (in the format "Cylinder #####").
 To truncate a search, use the * symbol.
 For example, 190* will retrieve all cylinders recorded between 1900 and 1909.

-Advanced search capabilities, such as boolean searching, are available through the UCSB Library's Pegasus catalog, along with other features such as emailing lists of records or exporting records for bibliographies.
-Under advanced search in Pegasus you can limit the search to cylinder recordings and follow the links to listen to the file.
+Advanced search capabilities, such as boolean searching, are available through the UCSB Library Catalog catalog, along with other features such as emailing lists of records or exporting records for bibliographies.
+Under advanced search in the catalog you can limit the search to cylinder recordings and follow the links to listen to the file.

 How do I download mp3 files?

-The downloadable sound file is in the mp3 format, which is playable in nearly all audio players, including iTunes, Windows Media Player, RealOne player, Winamp and others.
-To download the file, right click on the button (or option click on a Macintosh).
+The downloadable sound file is in the mp3 format, which is playable in nearly all audio players.
+To download the file, click the download button in the blue media player.
 Copyright to the restored versions of the audio files is held by the Regents of the University of California.
 The files are not encoded with DRM (digital rights management) and are licensed for public use under a Creative Commons Attribution-Noncommercial 2.5 License, and all cylinder mp3 files may be freely shared, distributed, and used noncommercially, including on peer-to-peer (P2P) networks.
 While nothing legally prevents users from downloading all the mp3 files for bulk (noncommercial) repurposing, we ask that anyone interested in repurposing a large number of files contact project staff for permission.

 Can I issue these on CD/use them in a film/remix them/play them on the radio etc.?